 Replace with: Water, tea, coconut water, or fresh vegetable juice.

 On top of being acidic, coffee can also stain your enamel.
 Depending on the severity of the stain, it can generally be removed with a professional cleaning.
+Visit our dental clinic in NC.
 However, some stains go deep and may not be able to be removed without a bleaching treatment.
 Drinking coffee with sugar can be even worse the acidity and the sugar content of coffee can cause enamel erosion.

 Replace with: Tea such as peppermint and licorice herbal teas, smoothies, water, or chai tea.